AhmedIsmail80/Syllabus/README.md

-# CSCI 40500: Software Engineering
+# CSCI 13500: Software Analysis & Design 1
 3 hrs, 3 credits.
 Department of Computer Science, Hunter College, City University of New York.

 ## Table of Contents